Uveitis is a form of eye inflammation. It affects the middle layer of tissue in the eye wall (uvea).

 - A slit-lamp examination.
 A slit lamp is a microscope that magnifies and illuminates the front of your eye with an intense line of light.
 This evaluation is necessary to identify microscopic inflammatory cells in the front of the eye.

 - Ophthalmoscopy.
 Also known as funduscopy, this exam involves widening (dilating) the pupil with eye drops and shining a bright light into the eye to examine the back of the eye.

 - Color photography of the inside of the eye (retina).

 - Optical coherence tomography (OCT) imaging.
-This test measures the thickness of the retina and choroid to reveal inflammation in these layers.
+This test maps the retina and choroid to reveal swelling in these layers.

 - Fluorescein angiography or indocyanine green angiography.
-These tests require placement of an intravenous (IV) catheter in a vein in your arm in order to administer a dye.
-This dye will reach the blood vessels in the eyes and allow photographs of blood vessel inflammation inside the eyes.
+These tests require placement of an intravenous (IV) catheter in a vein in your arm in order to give a dye.
+This dye will reach the blood vessels in the eyes and allow photographs of swollen blood vessels inside the eyes.

 - Analysis of aqueous or vitreous fluid from the eye.

 - Imaging tests, radiography, CT or MRI scans.

 If the ophthalmologist thinks an underlying condition may be the cause of your uveitis, you may be referred to another doctor for a general medical examination and laboratory tests.